johntasty/GDD-Minor/GDD Minor/Assets/Navy/NavyScripts/InteractionSystem/InteractionSystemHelp.md

 For the hover/unhover outline, I have imported an asset called [Quick Outline](https://assetstore.unity.com/packages/tools/particles-effects/quick-outline-115488), and attached that to the same cube to which we added the `Interactable` script.
 I've also set the script to disabled so that the outline does not show by default.
 Now we can simply do the same thing we did for the `On Interact Event`.
 Click the plus.
 Drag the cube (or the script component) into the object container.
 Then select `Outline -> bool enabled` in the dropdown.
 For the Hover event, we will check the box to enable it.
 For the UnHover event, we will leave it unchecked.

-If everything went correctly, it should look something like this:
+If everything went correctly, it should look something like this: <br>
 ![Interactable Example](Documentation/interactableExample.png)

 ---